isoniks/pianoui/README.md

 ### Constrains
 * make use of 7 push-buttons on front panel.
 * the visible area of OLED screen is wider than window in a front glass.
-28 first columns will remain concealed.
+First 30 pixels will remain concealed.

 ### Approach
 * Develop screen UI